inside.ewu.edu

 This course introduces the student to the creative process of campaign creation and management to help them master the elements of a strategic communication campaign through direct experience as a practitioner.

-This course examines effective strategies and tools to help public relations professionals communicate effectively with the media.
-Students examine the latest techniques and trends in effective communications and develop media relations materials including press releases, pitch letters, media lists, statements and messaging guides.
+This course examines effective strategies and tools to help public relations professionals communicate effectively on behalf of their organizations and with the media.
+Students examine the latest techniques and trends in public relations writing and develop media relations materials including press releases, pitch letters, media lists, statements, and social media messaging.

 CMST 466.
 PUBLIC RELATIONS IN BUSINESS AND FOR ENTREPRENEURSHIP.
 5 Credits.